MateLUL/Cript/README.md

 - **Source**: you can choose whether you want to use a .txt file (using `file`), or pass through your text directly (using `text`).

 - **Content**: if you selected to use a file, you also have to choose which file you would like to use.
 You can either use an *absolute* or *canonical* path.
-But, if you selected text, you can type your message directly.
+But, if you selected text, you can type your message here directly, with quotation marks.

 ### For example: